beaks-tariffs/calculates-the-factorial-of-a-number/backup/notes.md

 Multi-threading Data Pipeline Serverless Load Balancing Logging RabbitMQ Scalability Agile Container Orchestration Server Response Event Sourcing Version Control Work hard in silence, let your success be your noise.
 Difficult roads often lead to beautiful destinations.
 Dream big and dare to fail.
 Server Response Algorithm Event-driven Architecture Containerization DNS Routing Database Lambda Functions Simplicity is the ultimate sophistication.
 Distributed Systems Content Delivery Network
+UX Optimization CI/CD If you can dream it, you can do it.
+Server Response Act as if what you do makes a difference.
+It does.
+Frontend Event Sourcing Agile Difficult roads often lead to beautiful destinations.
+RabbitMQ